DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-17-asking-candidates-if-they-received-free-school-meals.md

 As a candidate could have British or Irish nationality but still have gone to school outside the UK, we added a "I did not go to school in the UK" answer, and included "in the UK" within the question text.

-We added an "I do not know" answer if candidates cannot remember whether they received free school meals or not, or were unaware whether the school meals were free or paid for.
+We added an "I don’t know" answer if candidates cannot remember whether they received free school meals or not, or were unaware whether the school meals were free or paid for.

 The question includes the word "ever" as someone’s eligibility for free school meals may well have changed during their school years, and in this case we wanted to be clear that they should still select "Yes".